⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 What is Tailwind CSS?

-Unlike Bootstrap, Tailwind CSS doesn’t come with prebuilt classes like dropdown-menu and dropdown-item.
-(It’s worth noting there is an additional, paid UI kit offered by Tailwind’s creators, but since it’s not part of the core offering, we’ll limit how much we consider that here.)
-Instead, the core framework operates at a much lower level using utility classes like px-4, text-center, and rounded-full.
+Unlike Bootstrap, Tailwind CSS doesn’t come with prebuilt classes like dropdown-menu and dropdown-item for components.
+Instead, it operates at a much lower level using utility classes like px-4, text-center, and rounded-full.
 These are all abstractions of traditional CSS properties: padding-x, text-align, and border-radius.
 But instead of writing CSS yourself and worrying about things like class naming conventions, Tailwind CSS handles it all for you, and you just need to use the classes directly on the elements you wish to style.

 Now let’s take a look at a basic example of Tailwind CSS in action: